-() Aerial perch height should be such that hens are prevented from pecking each other in the vent area.
+Aerial perch height should be such that hens are prevented from pecking each other in the vent area.
 As a guide, perches should be available at about 50cm vertical distance above the slats/other perches.

-- E 8.2 Perches must not be mounted above the litter. - E 8.3 \ All raised perches must: - a) be sited at least 20cm from a wall - b) have a horizontal distance of at least 30cm between them. - E 8.3.1 \ Raised perches installed in flat deck systems after 10th August 2017 must: - a) be at least 30cm apart from each other in all directions - b) have no more than 80cm distance between the perch and the next available landing surface/approach aid - c) have a vertical distance of at least 45cm and not more than 60cm from the slats to the first perch - d) be positioned no more than 45 degrees to adjacent perches (measured at the horizontal plane) - e) have at least 45cm clear space above the perch to allow birds to stand in a normal upright position - f) not be sited directly above one another, i.e. in a vertical plane (ladder formation), unless intermediate perches are provided to allow birds free access - g) be fixed and not free swinging.
+- E 10.2 LEGAL Perches must not be mounted above the litter. - E 10.3 All raised perches must: - a) be sited at least 20cm from a wall - b) have a horizontal distance of at least 30cm between them. - E 10.3.1 Raised perches installed in flat deck systems must: - a) be at least 30cm apart from each other in all directions - b) have no more than 80cm distance between the perch and the next available landing surface/approach aid - c) have a vertical distance of at least 45cm and not more than 60cm from the slats to the first perch - d) be positioned no more than 45 degrees to adjacent perches (measured at the horizontal plane) - e) have at least 45cm clear space above the perch to allow birds to stand in a normal upright position - f) not be sited directly above one another, i.e. in a vertical plane (ladder formation), unless intermediate perches are provided to allow birds free access - g) be fixed and not free swinging.

-In relation to E 8.3.1 g) (above), free or swinging perches, including drinker lines, may be tethered, for example using bungee cords, to limit any movement when birds take off and land.
+In relation to E 10.3.1 g) (above), free or swinging perches, including drinker lines, may be tethered, for example using bungee cords, to limit any movement when birds take off and land.
 It is not necessary for perches to be rigidly fixed.

 The design and placement of perches is very important in helping to reduce the risk of keel bone damage.
-Standards E 8.3 and E 8.3.1 (a-g) incorporate research findings to help ensure the risk of keel bone damage is minimised.
+Standards E 10.3 and E 10.3.1 (a-g) incorporate research findings to help ensure the risk of keel bone damage is minimised.
 The research informing some of these standards is as follows:

-E 8.3.1 a) and b): distance between perches/the landing surface/approach aid of between 30-80cm: the ability of hens to navigate perches is negatively affected by increasing the distance between them [1, 2, 3]; distances greater than 80cm are associated with increased clumsy landings, misses and refusals to jump [3].
+E 10.3.1 a) and b): distance between perches/the landing surface/approach aid of between 30-80cm: the ability of hens to navigate perches is negatively affected by increasing the distance between them^{1, 2, 3}; distances greater than 80cm are associated with increased clumsy landings, misses and refusals to jump3.
 Clumsy landings are thought to increase risk of keel bone damage.
-Legislation requires that perches are at least 30cm apart [4].
+Legislation requires that perches are at least 30cm apart4.

-E 8.3.1 c): minimum distance of 45cm from the first slat: this standard represents a balance between meeting the birds' preference for high resting places [5, 6, 7], the need to separate resting birds from the rest of the flock (to prevent pecking) [8], and the birds' ability to access / dismount perches with ease [9].
-Poor landings are shown to increase when the vertical distance a hen has to travel between perches is greater than 50cm [1] and both the incidence and severity of keel fractures can increase with increased perch height [10].
-EFSA's Panel on Animal Health and Welfare recommends a minimum perch height of 60cm [9], although they suggest that 'small sized steps' of around 40cm will help to make the perches more accessible.
-SRUC [8] recommends the vertical height of the first perch is 45-60cm from the surface to which it is secured with perches spaced adequately apart.
-Perches should be designed to allow birds to perch high enough that birds below cannot peck at them [8].
+E 10.3.1 c): minimum distance of 45cm from the first slat: this standard represents a balance between meeting the birds' preference for high resting places^{5, 6, 7}, the need to separate resting birds from the rest of the flock (to prevent pecking)8, and the birds' ability to access/dismount perches with ease9.
+Poor landings are shown to increase when the vertical distance a hen has to travel between perches is greater than 50cm1 and both the incidence and severity of keel fractures can increase with increased perch height10.
+EFSA's Panel on Animal Health and Welfare recommends a minimum perch height of 60cm9, although they suggest that 'small sized steps' of around 40cm will help to make the perches more accessible.
+SRUC8 recommends the vertical height of the first perch is 45-60cm from the surface to which it is secured with perches spaced adequately apart.
+Perches should be designed to allow birds to perch high enough that birds below cannot peck at them8.